“We set this house on fire forgetting that we live within.”

 we discover the process of resolution and experience the limits of approachability.

-I use materials in service of their inherent meanings, connotative relations, and expressive capacity.
 Through the creation of autonomous objects and contingent space, near human scale or house, my work attempts to render a visual trace of the ephemeral connections between the spaces we occupy, both inside and out.